Se habla español

 With the guidance of a trained therapist, EMDR can be a powerful tool for healing, helping you move forward with greater clarity, confidence, and emotional stability.

-EMDR therapy session in Scottsdale AZ with client processing trauma and emotions
+Therapist providing EMDR and exposure therapy in Scottsdale AZ helping client process trauma and anxiety at Pathways Counseling Services

 Finding an EMDR Therapist in Scottsdale